Frequently Asked Questions

 What should I bring to my appointment?

-A FFP2 Mask for the waiting room or if you are feeling a bit enwell, a copy of your referral, written or printed scans and reports (if you have them), a pair of shorts (for lower limb problems), a normal bra as apposed to a sports bra (for women with back, neck or shoulder problems), and a towel/single sheet or throw would also help reduce the impact on the environment when it comes to washing towels after each session.
+Please bring a copy of your referral, written or printed scans and reports (if you have them), a pair of shorts (for lower limb problems), a normal bra as apposed to a sports bra (for women with back, neck or shoulder problems), and a towel/single sheet or throw would also help reduce the impact on the environment when it comes to washing towels after each session.
 Towels and exercise clothing can be left at the practice in a plastic bag in our patient wardrobe so that you do not have to bring them with you every time.
 If you happen to forget a covering for the treatment table we of course have ones you can use.

 How long are waiting times?